mimikgit/edgeSDK/docs/README.md

 # Documentation

 edgeSDK documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com).
-The docs may alos be run locally.
+The docs may be run locally.

 ## Prerequisites